Pam Altendorf

 Pam Altendorf (born November 17, 1972) is an American politician serving in the Minnesota House of Representatives since 2023.
-A member of the Republican Party of Minnesota, Altendorf represents District 20A in southeastern Minnesota, which includes the city of Red Wing, Lake City and Cannon Falls and parts of Dakota, Goodhue, and Wabasha Counties.
+A member of the Republican Party of Minnesota, Altendorf represents District 20A in southeastern Minnesota, which includes the cities of Red Wing, Lake City and Cannon Falls, and parts of Dakota, Goodhue, and Wabasha Counties.

 Minnesota House of Representatives

 Altendorf was elected to the Minnesota House of Representatives in 2022.
-She first ran after three-term Republican incumbent Barb Haley announced she would not seek reelection.
+She first ran after legislative redistricting.
+Altendorf defeated Jesse Johnson in a contested Republican primary.
+She was characterized as the anti-establishment candidate due to business groups' support of Johnson.
+Altendorf was endorsed by far-right representative Steve Drazkowski, who ran for the district's seat in the Minnesota Senate.

 Altendorf serves on the Climate and Energy Finance and Policy, Education Finance, and Elections Finance and Policy Committees.